deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Simulation
 ----------

-Next, we create an instance of the simulator object with the list of our three spin systems and the list of our two methods, and run the simulation.
+Next, create an instance of the simulator object with the list of your three spin systems and the list of your two methods, and run the simulation.

 .. plot::
     :context: close-figs